Apply to graduate (in CUNYfirst) for the February 2019 degree by January 14, 2019.

 In order to make the deadline for the degree date, the following conditions must be met by the close of business on the stated deadline: 1) your signed original Approval Page must have been received by the library's Dissertation Office; 2) you must have uploaded your final document to CUNY Academic Works; 3) you must have uploaded your final document to ProQuest (doctoral dissertations only).
 As long as these three conditions are met, you will make the deadline for the degree date.
 Please note that if you wait until the last day to upload your documents, the library will still take 2-3 business days to complete our review, and you will not receive official notification until the process is complete.
 Bear in mind that this is an online submission process, and may be subject to technological difficulties beyond our control.
 For this reason, we highly recommend submitting your dissertation/thesis/capstone at least 2-3 days before the deadline.

-If there is a chance that you might file for the upcoming degree, declare your intent in Banner to begin the process.
-If your plans change and you decide to file for a later degree date, simply complete this step again when you are ready to begin the process anew.
-The action in Banner notifies the Office of the Registrar, Bursar, Financial Aid, the Office of International Students, and the Library that your time at the Graduate Center is coming to an end; these offices will review your records for any outstanding issues and place holds as necessary.
-Please note that any holds will affect future registration if you do not deposit; it is the responsibility of the student to clear any holds prior to the registration deadline.
+Email firstname.lastname@example.org to remove the application for graduation in CUNYfirst.
+You will need to register to meet the enrollment requirements of future degree dates.
+Bear in mind that the action in CUNYfirst notifies the Office of the Registrar, Bursar, Financial Aid, the Office of International Students, and the Library that you will be leaving the Graduate Center soon; these offices will review your records for any outstanding issues and place holds as necessary.
+Holds may affect future registration if you do not deposit.
+It is the responsibility of the student to clear any holds prior to the registration deadline.

 The Approval Page is not a form, per se, but an actual page that you create and insert in the front matter of your manuscript.
 Think of it as a second title page, or a signed cover page to your work.
 The library provides guidelines for the format, but you are responsible for creating the page and printing it out to obtain the required signatures (see sample page).